 We specialise in data protection claims involving the police and other detaining bodies, the courts, government, and legal suppliers/contractors.
 We only deal with claims involving the law in England and Wales.
 Because we specialise in these areas you can be sure that you will be in good hands.

 Click here to find out what we need from you to advise about your right to claim compensation.

 Yes, but to bring a “no win no fee” claim for a breach of data protection with us your case must have good prospects, pay legal costs if successful, be brought within time, and your lawyer must be willing to act on a conditional fee basis.

 Donoghue Solicitors specialise in breach of data protection cases.
 Because we specialise in this niche area of law, we often represent our clients under “no win no fee” agreements.
 No win no fee (or conditional fee) agreements are not for everyone though.
 Some clients prefer to pay privately.
 Others use Before the Event insurance.
+Please note that we do not offer legal aid.
+Our Law Society listing wrongly says that we do.
+We have notified them of the error.
 Read all about your funding options and no win no fee claims here.

 The Data Protection Act (2018) is the primary legislation relied upon to bring data protection breach compensation claims.
 Depending on the circumstances, claimants may also refer to the Human Rights Act (1998), the Privacy and Electronic Communications (EC Directive) Regulations 2003, other legislation, judge-made case-law, and tort law.